 Shipping Terms Explained

-The shipping Incoterms rules or International Commercial Terms are a series of pre-defined commercial terms published by the International Chamber of Commerce(ICC).
+The shipping trade rules or International Commercial Terms ( Inco terms) are a series of defined commercial terms published by the International Chamber of Commerce(ICC).

-They are widely used in International processes.They are series of three-letter trade terms related to common contractual sales practices, the Incoterms rules are intended primarily to clearly communicate the tasks, costs, and risks associated with the transportation and delivery of goods.
+They are widely used in the International trade processes.They are series of three-letter trade terms related to the common contractual sales practices.
+The Incoterms rules are intended primarily to clearly communicate the tasks, costs, and risks associated with the transportation and delivery of goods.

 The current version is Incoterms 2010 are listed below.

 In some jurisdictions, the duty costs of the goods may be calculated against a specific Incoterm (for example in India, duty is calculated against the CIF value of the goods,and in South Africa the duty is calculated against the FOB value of the goods.